Larke Pass, Manaslu Region

 Max Altitude: 5,106 meters/ 17,122 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 8-10 hoursDistance: 24 kilometers/ 15.5 miles

 The view of Mt.
 Manaslu, Lamjung Himal, Himlung Himal, and Cheo Himal can be enjoyed from the ridge at Bimthang.
 We further down and cross a high pasture (Sangure Kharka) which is followed by a wooden bridge across the Dudh Khola River.
-Here we pass through rhododendron forests and walk a long trail through a narrow valley of cultivated ground of the valley at Karche.
+Here we pass through rhododendron forests and walk a long trail through a narrow valley of cultivated ground at Karche.
 We cross fields, followed by a steep climb across a ridge.
 The trail comes off the ridge in a big, towards the river bank.
-After a steady hike down we will reach Gho village or we can move down for a few minutes to Tilije to make the next day easy.
+After a steady hike down, we will reach Gho village, or we can move down for a few minutes to Tilije to make the next day easy.
 Overnight at Tilije.

 Max Altitude: 3,590 meters/11,778 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 5-6 hoursDistance: 12 kilometers and 7 miles.